'Serial sexual harasser' plagues women at JUTC

 |

-Last Thursday the JUTC did not confirm or deny if the manager had been interdicted as it said it could not comment extensively on the matter.
+Last Thursday the JUTC did not confirm or deny if the supervisor had been interdicted as it said it could not comment extensively on the matter.

 “As regards the instant issue, we can confirm that we are aware of reports from some female employees and an investigation is currently being done.
 However, we are, at this time, unable to provide further information as we do not wish to compromise or prejudice the investigations,” Cecil Thoms, corporate communications manager at the JUTC, told the Jamaica Observer.